 The purpose of an app’s design is to deliver seamless and effortless user experiences with a polished look.

-The success of a mobile app is determined based on how well users are adopting and benefiting from all its features.
+The success of a mobile app certainly hinges on how well users are adopting and benefiting from all its features.
 The goal for mobile app UI / UX design is creating excellent user experiences making your app interactive, intuitive, and user-friendly.
 While polished UI designs will help with early adoption, your app must have intuitive user experiences to keep app users’ engaged.The purpose of an app's design is to deliver seamless and effortless user experiences with a polished look.Click To Tweet

 Information Architecture & Workflows